Team-Compliance/Cadavra/README.md

 (done) Add creep to Nibs's sliding attack.
 Should also be sliding sfx if feasible

-Particle effect or gibs when enemies are spawned from the Nibs/Chubs bodies
+(Done) Particle effect or gibs when enemies are spawned from the Nibs/Chubs bodies

 (Done) Give nibs a new and interesting shooting attack